 Any offense that is motivated by bias may result in stronger penalties.
 An offense motivated by bias is any offense wherein the accused intentionally selects the alleged victim because of the alleged victim's race, creed, disability, color, religion, national origin, gender, age, marital status, sexual orientation, or inclusion in any group or class protected by state or federal law.

-The Director of Student Affairs and other judicial bodies are not limited to the sanctions listed above but may impose other sanctions which bear a reasonable relation to the violation for which the sanction is imposed.
+The Student Life Manager and other judicial bodies are not limited to the sanctions listed above but may impose other sanctions that bear a reasonable relation to the violation for which the sanction is imposed.

 COMPLETION OF SECTIONS